The lifesaving power of health screening: A general practitioner’s perspective

 • Provide peace of mind to patients who may be worried about their health.

-Types of essential health screenings
+Types of essential health screening

 • Blood pressure screening: Detects hypertension, a leading cause of stroke and heart disease.